 OAR Converter can take an OpenSimulator Archive (OAR) and from it create textures, meshes and terrain suitable to import into a Unity scene.
+From Unity a range of virtual world or virtual reality experiences can be created.
 The converter has been created by Fumikazu Iseki (Avatar: @Fumi.Hax – @fumi_hax) and his colleagues at the Network Systems Laboratory of Tokyo University of Information Sciences (TUIS) in Japan with support from Austin Tate at the University of Edinburgh.

 - OAR Converter from OpenSimulator Archive (OAR) to Collada files for use in Unity3D.